pexip/os-systemd/docs/BOOT_LOADER_INTERFACE.md

 * The EFI variable `LoaderConfigTimeout` contains the boot menu timeout currently in use.
 It may be modified both by the boot loader and by the host.
 The value should be formatted as numeric, NUL-terminated, decimal string, in UTF-16.
-The time is specified in µs.
+The time is specified in seconds.
+A value of `menu-force` will disable the timeout and show the menu indefinitely.
+If set to `0` or `menu-hidden` the default entry is booted immediately without showing a menu.
+  The boot loader should provide a way to interrupt this by for example listening for key presses for a brief moment before booting.

 * Similarly, the EFI variable `LoaderConfigTimeoutOneShot` contains a boot menu timeout for a single following boot.
 It is set by the OS in order to request